civicrm/civicrm-training-guide/README.md

 # CiviCRM training guide

 Note: This repository contains _source files_ for the CiviCRM training guide.
-These files should be used for contributing to the documentation.  **It is not publihed yet but when it is...
+These files should be used for contributing to the documentation.  **It is not published yet but when it is...
 [You can read the doc here.
 ](https://docs.civicrm.org/training/en/stable/)**

 ## Contributing to this guide